punarnavajha/nhs-hes-admission-outcomes/README.md

 Using aggregated, anonymised data, the analysis focuses on population-level patterns rather than individual-level outcomes, providing insight into how admission pathways and demographic structure may relate to hospital resource utilisation.

-   **Aim**
+   **Aim :**
 To examine differences in mean length of hospital stay across ethnic categories and to explore the relationship between emergency admission proportion and length of stay using aggregate NHS HES data.

    **Data Source**

 NHS Hospital Episode Statistics (HES)

-Admitted Patient Care (APC) activity tables
+Admitted Patient Care (APC) activity tables.

 Reporting year: 2024–25

-Data accessed in aggregated, publicly available format
+Data accessed in aggregated, publicly available format.

    **Methods**